pandas-dev/pandas/doc/source/user_guide/io.rst

    df = pd.read_fwf("bar.csv", widths=widths, header=None)
    df

-The parser will take care of extra white spaces around the columns so it's ok to have extra separation between the columns in the file.
+The parser will take care of extra whitespace around the columns, so it's ok to have extra separation between the columns in the file.
+To preserve whitespace around the columns, see ``delimiter``.

 By default, ``read_fwf`` will try to infer the file's ``colspecs`` by using the first 100 rows of the file.
 It can do it only in cases when the columns are